MCxQC/Hello-World/README.md

 * Device or groups of devices are connected or disconnected.
 * Process or a group of processes are created or terminated.
 * Window or a group of windows matching multiple criterias are created or terminated.
+* Mix of processes and windows are created or terminated.
+* Window is activated or desactivated.

 ### Supported, Monitoring of:
 ### Supported, launch action when: